jissac/SDCND/Term2/Capstone/README.md

 I implemented the project in the following steps:

 ### Traffic light detection
 Using the vehicle's location and the (x, y) coordinates for traffic lights allows us to find the nearest visible traffic light ahead of the vehicle.
 This takes place in the `process_traffic_lights` method of `tl_detector.py`.
 Using these waypoint indices (`get_closest_waypoint()`), I determined which light is ahead of the vehicle along the list of waypoints.
 Furthermore, I used the camera image data to classify the color of the traffic light.
-The core functionality of this step takes place in the get_light_state method of tl_detector.py.
+The core functionality of this step takes place in the `get_light_state` method of `tl_detector.py`.

 ### Waypoint Updater Node
 The purpose of this node is to publish a fixed number of waypoints ahead of the vehicle with the correct target velocities, depending on traffic lights and obstacles.
 Refer to `./ros/src/waypoint_updater/` for more details.